 We care about the world and the community in which we live and we support a number of local, national and international charities.
 Often this can be through specific fundraising events.
+In 2021 this included, for instance, a sale of knitting wool which had been donated to us which helped raise over £400 for Alder Hey Children’s Hospital.
 We also allocate funds to charitable causes as decided by our church council.
 Each year we aim to give away a minimum of 10% of our planned income to others who need our help.

 We have a weekly ‘copper collection’ too during our 10.30am Sunday Services.
 This money goes to charities which are suggested by the young people in our church.